wp-plugins/hackadelic-sliding-notes/readme.txt

  * Note paragraphs can be individually styled.
  * Note paragraph styles can differ from surrounding paragraph style.

 Note: The styling is done the usual way in the visual editor.
 There's no extra UI for writing sliding notes (yet).
-There’s an example in [the 1.1 release announcement](http://hackadelic.com/sliding-notes-major-upgrade).
+There is an example in [the 1.1 release announcement](http://hackadelic.com/sliding-notes-major-upgrade).

 #### 1.0rc5